 Victor Valdes, like a cornerstone of an establishment, remained in place while the renovation was going all around him.

 Guardiola spoke passionately of his love for Barca and how he intended to instill a harder work ethic that was missing once Ronaldinho became the de facto leader of the dressing room.
 He also spoke of a need to personally improve every player and work hard with them to better all aspects of their game.
 FC Barcelona played homegrown names – Valdes, Puyol, Pique, Busquets, Xavi, Iniesta and Messi – all graduates from La Masia – all part of a dynasty set in motion by the late Johan Cruyff.
 And every person within the dressing room believed in themselves and their abilities more.
 Victor Valdes was among the most improved under Guardiola.

-At the start of every season, many would question the quality brought by Victor Valdes to a Blaugrana team capable of dismantling opposition defenses like a hot knife through butter.
+At the start of every season, many would question the quality brought by Victor Valdes to a Blaugrana team capable of dismantling opposition defenses like a hot knife through marmite.
 But in the mind of Guardiola, Victor Valdes was the most important cog of Barca – the sweeper keeper who started every attack, who pressed from the back and was always active.

 ‘My formation is not a 4-3-3.
 I think that disrespects Valdes.
 My formation is 1-4-3-3.
 It all begins at the feet of the goalkeeper, everything we build, starts in between the sticks’